JaniShreyas/Multimodal-Action-Recognition-and-Prediction/README.md

 The project currently contains code for fine-tuning either X3D or SlowFast models using rgb_frames as input and verb_class as output
 The plan is to also flow_frames for input and the list of noun_classes as output

+Also, add the train_till_p105.csv annotation file in the annotations/ sub directory inside the main data directory.
+This is a small subset of the data on which I am currently testing models to see if they are working and will then eventually shift to a bigger subset.

 Until then to start training using X3D, run

 ```powershell